Course Catalog

 2 units

 Exercises in Geographic Information Systems and Remote Sensing that demonstrate the development of digital geographic data.
 Students gain hands-on experience with developing datasets, using imagery to create GIS layers, performing spatial analysis, and utilizing GPS technology.
 Emphasis placed on environmental applications.
 Students cannot receive credit for this course and ENVS 115L. .
 (Also offered as Geographic Information Systems 215L.
 Students cannot receive credit for both courses.)
-Concurrent enrollment in ENVS 215A is required.
+Prerequisite(s): Concurrent enrollment in ENVS 215A, or ENVS 215B, or ENVS 215C is required.
 Enrollment is restricted to environmental studies graduate students.
+May be repeated for credit.

 ENVS 220